csantosbh/Lauen/docs/source/default_assets.rst

    Returns the current state of the component wrapped by the peeker (that is, the current values of all its public fields).

-.. cpp:function:: int getComponentId()

-   Returns the :ref:`unique numeric id <define-unique-component-id>` associated with the component type.
-Every component of that particular type will return the same id whenever this function is called.

 .. cpp:function:: int getInstanceId()